 Union Market is located just east of the NoMa Neighborhood of Washington DC, near Gallaudet Univeristy and the Noma-Gallaudet U (New York Ave) Metro Station.
 The area is rapidly developing and the market is surrounded by a variety of retail shops, restaurants, hotels, and entertainment venues.

-Tuesday-Friday, 11 a.m. - 8 p.m.
+Tuesday-Wednesday, 11 a.m. - 8 p.m.

 Sunday, 8 a.m. - 8 p.m.